Up to 60% off sofas & mattresses — limited‑time deals.

 Benefits and trade-offs that actually affect daily use

-• Less effort than manual: Helpful if gripping/pulling a lever is annoying or painful.
+• Less effort than manual: helpful if pulling a lever feels awkward or tiring compared with a manual model.

 What to plan for